HarcourtsAcademy/grav-ha-user/pages/01.courses/10.property-management/04.shared_knowledge/pm-shared-knowledge.md

 course_structure: |
   Shared Knowledge workshops usually comprise of 3 to 4 panelists who will each speak briefly before the facilitator opens up to questions from the floor.

+course_fee: |
+  [Contact us](/about/contact-us) for all pricing enquiries.

+course_availability: |
   The courses are are half day sessions at your local Academy training room but can be held off-site at a hired venue when attendee registrations are high.

-further_information: true

 ---